-If you sweat a little extra at the office, your closet has likely grown into a sea of white.
+If you sweat a little extra when you’re out in public, your closet has likely grown into a sea of white.
 Although white dress shirts hide sweat, no one wants to wear the same color day in and day out.
-Mixed with sweat and a little antiperspirant, and your white dress shirts will quickly need to be replaced due to yellow stains.
+Mixed with sweat and a little antiperspirant, and your white dress shirts will also need to be replaced due to yellow stains.

 Shirt Colors That Show Sweat the Least

-You've probably blacklisted gray from your wardrobe, but charcoal is a sweaty businessman's best friend.
-Because it’s dark like black and navy, your sweat marks will be virtually indistinguishable to your co-workers.
-If you’re looking for trusty slim-fit charcoal dress shirt, try this one from BOSS.
+You've probably blacklisted gray from your wardrobe, but charcoal is a sweaty man’s best friend.
+Because it’s dark like black and navy, your sweat marks will be nearly indistinguishable to your co-workers.

 - Thompson Tee sweat proof undershirts

 - Lawrence Hunt No Sweat dress shirts

 - Numi undershirts with Sweat-Secret Fabric Technology